gladiagit/sanger_mate_assembly/README.md

 # Sanger sequencing mate-pair based assembly pipeline
  A set of programs for mate-based assembly for Sanger type sequences.
 ## Summary
 This assembly pipeline uses several existing tools for calling ((phrap/phred),  cleaning (Lucy/Seqclean) and assembling (CAP3) of long EST reads with mate pair information.
-The reason for this pipeline is that, in the case of the sandfly Phlebotomus papatasi, usig CAP3 in a two step assembly, where the first step deals only with mate-pairs resulted in an improved assembly.
+The reason for this pipeline is that, in the case of the sandfly Phlebotomus papatasi, using CAP3 in a two-step assembly, where the first step deals only with mate-pairs resulted in an improved assembly.

 ## Dependencies:
 <a href="http://www.phrap.org/phredphrapconsed.html">Phrap/Phred </a><br>